Progyny (NASDAQ:PGNY) Updates FY 2022 Earnings Guidance

-In other Progyny news, Director Norman Payson sold 8,330 shares of the company’s stock in a transaction dated Wednesday, February 23rd.
-The stock was sold at an average price of $35.30, for a total transaction of $294,049.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CEO David J. Schlanger sold 10,900 shares of the company’s stock in a transaction dated Monday, December 27th.
-The stock was sold at an average price of $52.80, for a total value of $575,520.00.
+In other Progyny news, CEO David J. Schlanger sold 10,900 shares of the firm’s stock in a transaction on Monday, December 27th.
+The shares were sold at an average price of $52.80, for a total transaction of $575,520.00.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director Norman Payson sold 8,330 shares of the firm’s stock in a transaction on Wednesday, December 15th.
+The stock was sold at an average price of $47.60, for a total transaction of $396,508.00.
 The disclosure for this sale can be found here.
-Insiders have sold 537,736 shares of company stock valued at $22,847,154 over the last 90 days.
+Insiders have sold a total of 558,916 shares of company stock worth $23,727,834 over the last three months.
 19.40% of the stock is currently owned by insiders.

-Hedge funds have recently bought and sold shares of the company.
-Cetera Investment Advisers grew its stake in shares of Progyny by 4.4% in the fourth quarter.
-Cetera Investment Advisers now owns 6,359 shares of the company’s stock valued at $320,000 after buying an additional 270 shares in the last quarter.
-Millennium Management LLC grew its stake in shares of Progyny by 134.8% in the fourth quarter.
-Millennium Management LLC now owns 17,403 shares of the company’s stock valued at $876,000 after buying an additional 67,403 shares in the last quarter.
-LPL Financial LLC grew its stake in shares of Progyny by 25.2% in the fourth quarter.
-LPL Financial LLC now owns 20,534 shares of the company’s stock valued at $1,034,000 after buying an additional 4,131 shares in the last quarter.
+Hedge funds have recently added to or reduced their stakes in the company.
+Cetera Investment Advisers lifted its stake in shares of Progyny by 4.4% in the 4th quarter.
+Cetera Investment Advisers now owns 6,359 shares of the company’s stock worth $320,000 after acquiring an additional 270 shares during the period.
+Millennium Management LLC lifted its stake in shares of Progyny by 134.8% in the 4th quarter.
+Millennium Management LLC now owns 17,403 shares of the company’s stock worth $876,000 after acquiring an additional 67,403 shares during the period.
+LPL Financial LLC lifted its stake in shares of Progyny by 25.2% in the 4th quarter.
+LPL Financial LLC now owns 20,534 shares of the company’s stock worth $1,034,000 after acquiring an additional 4,131 shares during the period.
 Glenmede Trust Co.
-NA grew its stake in shares of Progyny by 10.9% in the fourth quarter.
+NA lifted its stake in shares of Progyny by 10.9% in the 4th quarter.
 Glenmede Trust Co.
-NA now owns 27,847 shares of the company’s stock valued at $1,401,000 after buying an additional 2,744 shares in the last quarter.
-Finally, Comerica Bank grew its stake in shares of Progyny by 3.0% in the fourth quarter.
-Comerica Bank now owns 32,247 shares of the company’s stock valued at $1,222,000 after buying an additional 930 shares in the last quarter.
-Institutional investors and hedge funds own 92.93% of the company’s stock.
+NA now owns 27,847 shares of the company’s stock worth $1,401,000 after acquiring an additional 2,744 shares during the period.
+Finally, Comerica Bank lifted its stake in shares of Progyny by 3.0% in the fourth quarter.
+Comerica Bank now owns 32,247 shares of the company’s stock valued at $1,222,000 after purchasing an additional 930 shares during the period.
+Institutional investors own 92.93% of the company’s stock.

 Progyny, Inc, a benefits management company, specializes in fertility and family building benefits solutions for employers in the United States.
 Its fertility benefits solution includes differentiated benefits plan design, personalized concierge-style member support services, and selective network of fertility specialists.